Prof Megan-Jane Johnstone

 Her research and scholarship has informed the development and operationalisation of national and international codes and standards of ethical conduct in nursing and related position statements.

-Professor Johnstone is currently serving as the chief investigator on a NBVLL Ella Lowe Grant investigating ‘Nursing roles and strategies in end-of-life decision making involving older people from culturally and linguistically diverse (CALD) backgrounds admitted to Victorian hospitals for end-of-life care’.
+Professor Johnstone is the lead researcher of the recently completed NBVLL Ella Lowe Grant investigating ‘Nursing roles and strategies in end-of-life decision making involving older people from culturally and linguistically diverse (CALD) backgrounds admitted to Victorian hospitals for end-of-life care’.
 She is also a co-investigator on an ARC Linkage grant investigating the ‘Translation of evidence into pain management practice in acute care environment’ and is engaged as a co-investigator on an international collaborative project titled: ‘Patient participation in acute cancer care: an international pilot study’.